nikstam20/IntelliQ/test/cli-testing/README.md

 ### Prerequisites

-* Install the cli globally.
+* Install the CLI globally.
 Go to ~/SoftEng22-13/cli and type:
   ```sh
   npm install -g
   ```